openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `trust_frameworks_supported`: REQUIRED.
 JSON array containing all supported trust frameworks.
 This array MUST have at least one member.

 `evidence_supported`: REQUIRED.
 JSON array containing all types of identity evidence the OP uses.
 This array MUST have at least one member.
+Members of this array SHOULD only be the types of evidence supported by the OP in the evidence element (see [@!evidence_element]).

 `documents_supported`: REQUIRED when `evidence_supported` contains "document".
 JSON array containing all identity document types utilized by the OP for identity verification.
 This array MUST have at least one member.